 Dr. Brite’s unscented hand sanitizer will also last for about this long, even though it’s made with more natural ingredients compared to most sanitizers that use harsh, synthetic compounds.

 Why Does Hand Sanitizer Expire?

 Hand sanitizer’s natural ingredient is some form of alcohol (for instance, Dr. Brite’s hand sanitizer uses isopropyl alcohol at concentrations of 70% or more).
 But although alcohol is a fantastic sterilization ingredient and is detrimental to bacteria and many types of harmful viruses, it’s also vulnerable to evaporation.

-As the alcohol evaporates, the percentage of the hand sanitizer that contains this critical active ingredient will go down.
-For instance, if a hand sanitizer product started with 70% isopropyl alcohol, it may drop to 60%, 50%, or even lower over the course of two or three years.
+As the alcohol evaporates, the percentage of a sanitizer for hands that contains this critical active ingredient will go down.
+For instance, if a hand sanitizer product started with70% isopropyl alcohol, it may drop to 60%, 50%, or even lower over the course of two or three years.